Estate Planning Trusts Can Preserve Wealth And Accomplish Specific Goals

 Consideration of the use of trusts in your estate plan is a must.
 There are a variety of trusts that could benefit you and your beneficiaries.
 Trusts can be established through your will (testamentary trusts) or set up during your lifetime (inter vivos trusts).

-Trusts allow you control over the management and transfer of assets during your life or after your death, including:
+Trusts give you control over the management and transfer of assets during your life or dictate what happens with your assets after your death, including:

 - When and how assets are transferred

-- Who is in charge of asset transfers
+- Who is in charge of asset transfer

 - What conditions apply to asset distributions